materialsproject/jobflow/README.md

 ## Acknowledgements

-Jobflow was designed and developed by Alex Ganose while in the group of Anubhav Jain.
+Jobflow was designed by Alex Ganose, Anubhav Jain, Gian-Marco Rignanese, David Waroquiers, and Guido Petretto.
+Alex Ganose implemented the first version of the package.
+Later versions have benefited from the contributions of several research groups.
+A full list of contributors is available [here](https://materialsproject.github.io/jobflow/contributors.html).

 [maggma]: https://materialsproject.github.io/maggma/
 [fireworks]: https://materialsproject.github.io/fireworks/